T-Orion/Impact-of-Covid-19-on-Food-Quantity-in-Africa/ReadME.md

 ## Guidelines
 ### Your goal is to help your client by using the CRISP-DM methodology:

-*  #### At the outset (for the 1st internal touchpoint) 1st draft of the Ghost deck for the interim-present back - what you found, based on which data and and how you want to proceed with the detailed analysis.
+*  #### At the outset (for the 1st internal touchpoint).
+1st draft of the Ghost deck for the interim-present back - what you found, based on which data and and how you want to proceed with the detailed analysis.
 List out who will do what - divide up the team to take up different roles.
 Consider the data, modelling, visualization and reporting sides of the question.
 Consider nominating a single person who is responsible for keeping the team on-schedule.
 Make sure you understand the business question being asked - prepare a list of questions to ask.
 Initial exploration of the data will help you in achieving this.

 * #### Gather initial data around the question assigned to your group - as much as possible in each of the pre-COVID, COVID-lockdown and post-COVID situations.
 Being creative here will be important and will drive a lot of your success.
 Consider how to gather data which isn’t too biased to a few countries, despite Twitter data being inherently biased to specific countries, how to look for enough keywords and hashtags to get a sufficiently representative sample and look for other corroborating data to inform and add to the information that you have gathered
 * #### Understand and explore the initial data and use it to develop your model and strategy